Tableaux combinatorics of the two-species PASEP

 \section{Introduction}

-The asymmetric exclusion process (ASEP) is a model of interacting particles introduced in biology and mathematics in the late 1960's \cite{macdonald, spitzer}.
+The asymmetric exclusion process (ASEP) is a model of interacting particles introduced in biology and mathematics in the late 1960's \cite{MGP68, Spi70}.
 The particles may hop to the right and left in a finite lattice of cells and enter and exit at the boundaries of the lattice, with the exclusion condition which means there can be at most one particle in each cell.
-In the most general model, five parameters determine the hopping probabilities for the particles.
-In the bulk, the probability of hopping left is $q$ times the probability of hopping right.
-The four other parameters refer to the probabilities for a particle to enter and exit at the left and right boundaries of the lattice.
+In the most general model, five parameters determine the hopping rates for the particles.
+In the bulk, the rate of hopping left is $q$ times the rate of hopping right.
+The four other parameters refer to the rates at which particles enter and exit at the left and right boundaries of the lattice.
 This model has attracted considerable attention in physics, and in particular is treated as a toy model in the study of dynamical systems far from thermal equilibrium.
 The ASEP can be solved completely in the general case (i.e.\ there are explicit formulas for the stationary probabilities) and it exhibits boundary-induced phase transitions.
-A seminal tool is the so-called Matrix Ansatz of Derrida, Evans, Hakim and Pasquier \cite{derrida}.
+A seminal tool is the so-called Matrix Ansatz of Derrida, Evans, Hakim and Pasquier \cite{DEHP93}.